Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: NP-hardness of PC-Min-ED-

-As the reader will check, the construction can be easily performed in polynomial time (actually, it can be performed with only poly-logarithmic internal space).
-As a consequence, the above two lemmas (whose formal proofs will be given later, after describing the construction) will prove the NP-hardness of {\sc Min-ED-2PC-$\Sigma'$} on $\Sigma_\varepsilon$-DAGs in essentially all of the variants introduced.
-(Only minor modifications will also settle the variants requiring to minimize the functional $\max \{d(r(R_1),r(R_2)), d(r(G_1),r(G_2))\}$). \ignore{ The extension of these negative results to $\Sigma$-DAGs will be discussed in Subsection~\ref{subsec:not-empty} }
+As the reader will check, the construction can be easily performed in polynomial time.
+As a consequence, the above two lemmas (whose formal proofs will be given later, after describing the construction) will prove the NP-hardness of {\sc PC-Min-ED-$\Sigma_\varepsilon$}.\ignore{ in essentially all of the variants introduced.} \ignore{(Only minor modifications will also settle the variants requiring to minimize the functional $\max \{d(\spell(R_1),\spell(R_2)), d(\spell(G_1),\spell(G_2))\}$.) } \ignore{ The extension of these negative results to $\Sigma$-DAGs will be discussed in Subsection~\ref{subsec:not-empty} }